 One of the things that sets the accomplished Strategic Thinker apart from the rest of us is the ability to gauge the sometimes subtle shifts in context and meaning that are the precursor to change and, therefore, emerging opportunity.
 This, in turn, helps the leader create the vivid image of the future that is necessary to galvanize change, overcome hurdles and shift an organization onto a new path.

 Scenario Planning is both a process and a mental model.
 It is founded on a belief there simply is no certainty and, therefore, no possible way of predicting outcomes in the future.
-However, by having the rigour or discipline to pursue multiple possibilities at the same time, to hold multiple futures in your mind simultaneously, you achieve perspectives or clues that would otherwise be missed.
+However, by having the rigour or discipline to pursue multiple possibilities simultaneously, to hold multiple futures in your mind simultaneously, you achieve perspectives or clues that would otherwise be missed.

 Doug Williamson is President & C.E.O. of The Beacon Group.